Informal and Privatized Transit: Incentives, Efficiency and Coordination: Price of Anarchy Bounds

 \subsection{Price of Anarchy for Cumulative Driver Profit}

 Building on the rider demand function characterization in Proposition~\ref{prop:rider-demand-func-queuing} and the monotonicity properties in Corollaries~\ref{cor:monotonicity-rider-demands} and~\ref{cor:monotonicity-per-driver-profits}, we now analyze the PoA in our informal transit system with respect to cumulative driver profits.
-We show that the profit PoA is at most 2 and that this bound is tight: for any $\epsilon \! > \!
-0$, there exists an instance $I \in \mathcal{I}_{\mathcal{L}_V}$ for which the profit ratio is at least $2 \! - \! \epsilon$. \begin{theorem}[PoA Upper Bound for Cumulative Driver Profit] Consider an informal transit system with a class $\mathcal{L}_V$ of rider demand functions $(\Lambda_i^M(\cdot))_{i \in [n]}$ in Equation~\eqref{eq:rider-demand-function}.
+We show that the profit PoA is at most 2 and that this bound is tight: for any $\varepsilon > 0$, there exists an instance $I \in \mathcal{I}_{\mathcal{L}_V}$ for which the profit ratio is at least $2 - \varepsilon$. \begin{theorem}[PoA Upper Bound for Cumulative Driver Profit] Consider an informal transit system with a class $\mathcal{L}_V$ of rider demand functions $(\Lambda_i^M(\cdot))_{i \in [n]}$ in Equation~\eqref{eq:rider-demand-function}.
 Then, $\text{P-PoA} \leq 2$. \end{theorem}

-\begin{proposition}[Tightness of P-PoA Bound] For any $\epsilon > 0$, there exists an informal transit instance $I \in \mathcal{I}_{\mathcal{L}_V}$ such that the profit ratio exceeds $2-\epsilon$. \end{proposition}
+\begin{proposition}[Tightness of P-PoA Bound] For any $\varepsilon > 0$, there exists an informal transit instance $I \in \mathcal{I}_{\mathcal{L}_V}$ such that the profit ratio exceeds $2-\varepsilon$. \end{proposition}

 These results show that in the worst case, selfish driver behavior can reduce cumulative driver profits to half of the centralized optimum, implying a substantial efficiency loss.
-Yet, unlike settings with unbounded PoAs~\citep{kannan2013price}, the resulting loss in cumulative driver profits remains provably bounded, a consequence of the concavity of the demand function in Equation~\eqref{eq:rider-demand-function}.
+Yet, unlike settings with unbounded PoAs~\citep{kannan2013price}, the resulting loss in cumulative driver profits remains bounded due to the concavity of the demand function in Equation~\eqref{eq:rider-demand-function}.
 We now prove these results.

-\begin{proof}[Proof of Theorem~\ref{thm:poa-driver-profit}] Fix an informal transit instance $I$ with rider demand functions given by Equation~\eqref{eq:rider-demand-function} for all routes $i \in [n]$.
+\proof{Proof of Theorem~\ref{thm:poa-driver-profit}.} Fix an informal transit instance $I$ with rider demand functions given by Equation~\eqref{eq:rider-demand-function} for all routes $i \in [n]$.
 Since our proof applies to all feasible instances $I$, we drop the dependency on $I$ in our notation.
 For this instance, let $\x^*$ be the cumulative profit-maximizing allocation, i.e., $\x^* \in \argmax_{\x \in \Omega} P(\x) = \sum_{i = 1}^n p_i \Lambda_i^M(x_i)$, and let $\x^{Eq}$ be any equilibrium allocation.
 Moreover, let $Q$ be the set of routes for which the the cost difference $S_i \geq 0$.
 Note for any route $i \in [n] \backslash Q$, the minibus serves no rider demand and generates no profit regardless of the allocation.